-The devotional book is a blessing in at least three ways: the women who write for it are greatly blessed; the women who read the book receive a spiritual blessing (making this the perfect gift for any woman in your life); and the women who receive the scholarships receive a life-changing blessing.
-You may become part of this by buying and sharing the books; by writing a devotional (guidelines available below, or by writing to GCWM at the address on the back of Mosiac; or by either applying for a scholarship yourself or helping someone else access this blessing.
-You can get information from your Women's Ministries director or from our WM website under "Resources/Devotional Book".
+The devotional book is a blessing in at least four ways: the women who write for it are greatly blessed; the women who read the book receive a spiritual blessing (making this the perfect gift for any woman in your life); the women who receive the scholarships receive a life-changing blessing; and the donors receive a financial blessing when giving to the scholarship fund.

 We solicit contributions from women on a wide variety of spiritual topics.
-Each must be from a personal experience of God’s presence in the life of a woman, or how those experiences apply to women’s lives.
+Each devotional should be based on a personal experience of God’s involvement in the life of a woman and show how this experience demonstrates a Biblical principle which readers can apply everyday life.
 Please, no sermons or doctrinal studies.
 This book will be marketed to Christians of all denominations; therefore, terminology should be used that can be understood by all Christians.
-We encourage global participation, with a varied cultural and ethnic flavor.
+We encourage global participation which contributes a varied cultural and ethnic flavor to each book.

-Those who contribute to this project do so agreeing that all royalties of the devotional books will go to the General Conference Women’s Ministries Scholarship Fund.
+Those who contribute to this project agree that all royalties of the devotional books will go to the General Conference Women’s Ministries Scholarship Fund.
 They further agree that they will receive no payment for any contributions submitted or accepted for publication.
-However, each author will receive a complimentary copy of the book from the Review and Herald as well as an author’s discount on additional books.
+However, each author will receive a complimentary copy of the book from Pacific Press Publishing Association as well as an authori's discount on additional book purchases.

-Authors are encouraged to submit no more than two devotionals in any one year.
-Please do not submit a devotional a second time.
-If you have been notified that a devotional has not been accepted, please do not resubmit it unless significant changes have been made.
+Authors are encouraged to submit no more than two devotionals in any one year unless notified otherwise.
+If you have been notified that a devotional of your was not accepted, please do not resubmit it unless you have made significant changes which more accurately reflect the devotional book guidelines.
 All submissions become the property of the General Conference Women’s Ministries Department.
 Unused manuscripts cannot be returned.

-If your devotional has been published in another publication, you must notify us of that.
-If your submission is accepted, it cannot be used in another publication without written permission from the Review and Herald Publishing Association.
+If your devotional has previously been published elsewhere, you must notify us of this for copyright purposes.
+If your submission is accepted for the Women's Ministries devotional book, it cannot be used in another publication without written permission from Pacific Press Publishing Association.

-Please include a three to four line biographical sketch about yourself, including information such as state or country where you live, occupation, church or civic involvement, other articles/books published, hobbies, personal accomplishments, etc.
+Please include a biographical sketch about yourself, no longer than four lines, including information such as state or country where you live, occupation, church or civic involvement, other articles/books published, hobbies, personal accomplishments.

-How to you want your name to appear in the book?
+How do you want your name to appear in the book?
 Please be certain your name appears in exactly the same form in all places in your submission and biographical sketch.